 The Rocky Mountaineer is a luxury, glass-domed train that travels through the Canadian Rocky Mountains.
 There are three routes that depart from Vancouver from April through until October, showcasing destinations including Jasper, Banff, Lake Louise, Whistler, and many more.

-The Rocky Mountaineer will offer the same exceptional service throughout the seven months that it operates.
+Once international travel resume you will find that the Rocky Mountaineer will offer the same exceptional service throughout the seven months that it operates.
 Guests who are looking to get maximum time outside to engage in active tours such as kayaking or hiking should look to book in the summer months.
 To see dramatic snowfall and wintery landscapes, early spring or late autumn is recommended.

-Guests can fly directly from Sydney to Vancouver with Air Canada, otherwise, flights connect through Los Angeles and San Francisco.
+Once international travel resume guests can fly directly from Sydney to Vancouver with Air Canada, otherwise, flights connect through Los Angeles and San Francisco.

 No. The RM journeys go for around 7 hours each day, and at the conclusion of each day guests stay in luxury hotels along the route.

 From the exterior, it’s easy to tell a GoldLeaf Service coach from a SilverLeaf Service coach.
 With a dining room and an outdoor viewing platform on the lower level, plus spacious, reclining seats and full-dome windows on the upper level, our bi-level, GoldLeaf Service coaches stand taller than our single-level SilverLeaf Service coaches.
 The upper level is where you can relax, stretch out in comfortable, reclining seats and enjoy complimentary beverages and snacks while one of four dedicated hosts share stories about the areas the train passes through, and serve you meals.

 Want to stretch your legs, take videos and photos from outside or join everyone in the dining room for breakfast or lunch?
 Take the spiral staircase to the lower level.